metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 ## What is an Author?
 An author is someone who writes, translates or provides a story<br>
-In BookBrainz the "[entity](about entities aka /entities.md)[^1]" "Author" is basically any person who performs any number of book-related roles: writing, drawing, compiling, commissioning, even people who are [just related to two or more other authors may be eligible](#what-about-people-who-have-not-written-anything)
+In BookBrainz the "[entity](about entities aka /entities.md)"[^1] "Author" is basically any person who performs any number of book-related roles: writing, drawing, compiling, commissioning, even people who are [just related to two or more other authors may be eligible](#what-about-people-who-have-not-written-anything)<br>
 Generally they will fall into these 3 types:

 ## Types of Authors:

 #### Person
-This is the most common type of Author entity, use for individual people.
+This is the most common type of Author entity, use for individual people.<br>
 Before adding a new Author always check if someone with that name already exists (including searching for any [pen names](#pen-names), aliases, misspellings etc.) before creating a new one.
 If two authors bear the same name, use the [disambiguation field](../disambiguation.md) to tell them apart and add as much identifying information as possible.